njgeorge000158/Student-Outcomes-Analysis-with-Pandas/logs/README.md

-This folder holds one log file from two test runs of the IPython Notebook, city_schools.ipynb: the IPython Notebook generates these files in Log Mode, respectively (see [README.TECHNICAL.md](./README.TECHNICAL.md)).
+This folder holds one log file from a test run of the IPython Notebook, city_schools.ipynb: the IPython Notebook generates these files in Log Mode, respectively (see [README.TECHNICAL.md](./README.TECHNICAL.md)).

 ----